colour.continuous.MultiSignals#

 property dtype: Type[DTypeFloat]#

-Getter and setter property for the continuous signal dtype.
+Getter and setter for the multi-signals dtype.

 Parameters: